saytat/Notebooks/2016-01-18-project-ideas.md

 3. Get content from web.
 The received content can be used to craft a story.
 The primary use case of the app is crafting digital stories.
 Location based, geotagged.
 4. The audience can become part of the story by recording something or by uploading something.
 A Krochmalna street in 365 days project kind of thing.
 5. This app can be a limited time app.
 Like tie it with an event like Singer's Warsaw.
 Or Prus's Lalka walk.
 6. It can be ited to already existing forms of book themed literary walks.
-School children in Warsaw alrady go for Lalka themed walks.
+School children in Warsaw alrady go for Lalka walks.

 User Interface: